More Interesting Info...

 It will be posted out as is in a large bubble mailer world wide except for the Australian states of WA and TAS where I am unable to send any cuttings.

-Each cutting will be as big as I can possibly make it, but still able to fit comfortably in an A4 sized bubble mailer to keep the price nice and low.
+Each cutting will be as big as I can possibly make it, but still able to fit in a <500gram sachet to keep the price nice and low.

 It pumps out huge amounts of these negative ions which is kind of like how a flocculant works with cloudy water.

 Remember from school, cup of muddy water, add a drop of Alum, wait a couple minutes.

 Like magic the water goes crystal clear, and all the mud binds together, sinking to the bottom.

 Actually, this is a better way to describe it.

 Imagine getting a large white tablecloth, then lightly sprinkle it evenly with iron fillings.